tcardoso2/go_vops_web/README.md

 ````

 Version History:
+- 0.0.3: Corrected api.time to return NowTime with the time.Time type
 - 0.0.2: Created a proper folder structure.
 Fixed first test.
 Need logs and installation notes / and or script?
 - 0.0.1: First version with a basic HTTP server and a GET api call (WIP); run using "go run main.go"; need to fix tests;